“Heyoooo … Heyoooo mister … Heyoooo mummy … Heyoooooo!!!”

 Angkor with an ‘o’ means ‘city’ and is the name of the great civilization of the Khmer kings who ruled Cambodia from the 802 to 1432.

 Angkar with an ‘a’ means ‘the organisation’ and is the name the Khmer Rouge used for its own leadership.

 Angkor is the country’s national pride and celebrated everywhere, on the national flag, on money, as the leading brand of beer.

 Angkar is Cambodia’s deep trauma.

-We’re not qualified to comment on the terrible atrocities the Khmer Rouge regime inflicted on the Cambodian people from 1975-79, except to say that it still feels recent and raw.
+Of course, we’re not qualified to comment on the terrible atrocities the Khmer Rouge regime inflicted on the Cambodian people from 1975-79, except to say that it still feels recent and raw.